3and4/Leither/doc/GongShi-en.md

 Nodes grouping enables two unique advantages.
 The first one is elastic concurrency support.
 The second is an opaque network with variable shades of gray.

 **Node Election**
-Each node group has a few bookkeeers, which is responsible to record, check and verify transactions of the group account, and also broadcast and commnicate related information.
+Each node group has a few bookkeepers, which is responsible to record, check and verify transactions of the group account, and also broadcast and communicate related information.
 Account within a group can vote for bookkeepers of the group.
 The accumulated vote cannot exceed its account balance.

 The rules of election is part of the group consensus, which is designed by the organizer.
 Factors such as the amount of asset pledged and network speed will be taken into consideration.
 A bookkeeper and backup bookkeeper will be elected.
 The bookkeeper is in charge of updating the general ledger and the backup bookkeeper verifies it.

 Node group can vote as a member in group higher on the SMT, to select bookkeeper of its parent group.
-The bookkeeping at the lowest level is to record detaild business transactions.
+The bookkeeping at the lowest level is to record detailed business transactions.
 In the middle and upper level it is to merge information of changes in the branches below, including generate synopsis and summarize the amount of fund.

 The information of accounts close to root node, which describes the status quo of the network, is synchronized network wide.